Keep Your Cool – Energy Tips

-Conservation is one of the most powerful tools in lowering energy costs…here are a number of tips that can help you save hundreds of dollars on your home energy bill:
+Conservation is one of the most powerful tools in lowering energy costs…here are a number of tips that can help you save hundreds of dollars on your home energy bill throughout seasons to come:

-1. Force Air System maintenance (Heating and Air Conditioning): Schedule a system check-up for your electric or gas system once a year.
+Schedule a system check-up for your electric or gas system at least once a year.
 Our certified technicians can also provide Annual Preventative Maintenance Agreements to save you money every year and increase the life of your Heat Pump, Furnace or Air Conditioning system; contact All About Air for more information.

 2. Upgrade an old heating or cooling system – Replacing an old system with a new one is an investment that will pay for itself by cutting your fuel costs by as much as 40%.
 We can provide free estimates for upgrades and new installation of Heat Pump, Furnace or Air Conditioning systems; contact All About Air for more information